Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Derandomizing Real-Time Algorithms in the Random-Order Model

-Fung et al. also considered three special cases of weighted interval selection in the real time model (with revoking).
-Namely, they considered monotone arrivals (i.e., $r_i \leq r_j$ implies $d_i \leq d_j$) with arbitrary weights, C-Benevolent weights (i.e., the weight $w_j$ of each interval is a strictly increasing continuous convex function of the length or processing time $[d_j-r_j|$, and D-Benevolent weights where the interval weight is a decreasing function of the length of the interval).
-In each case, they present a 1-bit barely random algorithm where the type of an interval is determined by {\it adaptively} defining a ``slot'' and interval types in terms of these slots.
-We can define a phase in the algorithm's execution as the time when some interval is still executing (in the language of scheduling) so that a new phase begin whenever the current interval ends before the next interval arrival.
-Since the phases do not intersect, it suffices to just consider the competitive ratio in any phase.
+Fung et al. also considered three special cases of weighted interval selection in the real-time model (with revoking.)
+Namely, they consider monotone arrivals with arbitrary weights, as well as instances with C-benevolent or D-benevolent weight functions (see Section \ref{sec:intervals} for formal definitions.)
+For each case, they present a 1-bit barely random algorithm in which interval acceptance is determined by {\it adaptively} defined ``slots''.

+We define a phase of the algorithm's execution as the times during which some interval is executing (in the language of scheduling.)
+A new phase begins whenever the currently executing interval completes before the next interval arrives.
+Since phases do not intersect, it suffices to consider the competitive ratio in any single phase.

-We will discuss the case of C-Benevolent weights.
-The argument for D-Benevolent instances is similar.
-At a high level we have two algorithms $A$ and $B$ which will be acting on alternating slots.
-We now need to see how these slots are defined adaptively.
-Suppose a phase begins with some interval which we will call $I_0 = [r_1,d_1)$.
-If there are multiple intervals arriving at $r_1$, one algorithm (call it $B$) accepts the longest such interval.
-Algorithm $A$ accepts the longest (and hence most valuable) interval $I_1 \in (r_1, d_2)$ where $d_2 > d_1$.
-(If there is no such interval $I_1$, the phase ends).
-When an arriving interval ends at some time $d_2 > d_1$, we have a new slot $slot_2$ defined as $[d_1, d_2)$.
-Algorithm $A$ accepts $I_1$.
-After $I_0$ finishes, algorithm $B$ will accept the longest interval $I_2$ arriving in $slot_2$ and finishing at some time $d_3 > d_2$.
-(Again, if $I_2$ doesn't exist then the phase ends.)
-Similarly, $slot_3$ is defined as $[d_1, d_2)$.
-Algorithm $B$ accepts $I_2$.
-More generally, for $i >1 $, we define $slot_i = [d_{i-2},d_{i-1})$.
-So until a new phase begins consider the slots $slot_1, slot_2, \ldots $.
-If $i$ is odd, $B$ accepts $I_{i-1}$ while algorithm $A$ accepts the longest interval $I_i$ that arrives in $slot_i$.
-For $i$ even, the roles of $A$ and $B$ are exchanged.
+We discuss instances with C-benevolent weight functions; the argument for monotone and D-benevolent instances is similar.
+At a high level, there are two algorithms $A$ and $B$ that act on alternating slots.
+Slots are defined adaptively as follows.

+Suppose a phase begins with some interval arriving at time $r_0$.
+If multiple intervals arrive at $r_0$, one algorithm (call it $B$) accepts the longest such interval, which we denote by $I_0 = [r_0,d_0)$.
+Algorithm $A$ accepts the longest (and hence most valuable) interval $I_1$ that arrives during $(r_0,d_0)$ and completes at time $d_1>d_0$.
+If there is no such interval $I_1$, the phase ends.
+When an arriving interval ends at some time $d_1$, a new slot $s_2$ is defined as $[d_0, d_1)$.
+After $I_0$ finishes, algorithm $B$ will accept the longest interval $I_2$ arriving in $s_2$ and finishing at some time $d_2 > d_1$.
+Again, if $I_2$ does not exist then the phase ends.
+Similarly, slot $s_3$ is defined as $[d_1, d_2)$.